20tab/django-continuous-delivery/README.md

 ## 🚀️ Quickstart

-Change to the projects directory, for example
+Change to the projects directory, for example:

 ```console
 cd ~/projects